 How much is my property worth?

-The property market is unpredictable – the only way you’ll ever really know how much your property is worth is when someone actually buys it.
-However, getting an expert real estate agent’s opinion is a good way to gain an understanding of the value of your home.
+The property market is unpredictable, and the reality is that the only way you’ll ever know exactly how much your property is worth is when someone buys it.
+However, getting an expert real estate agent’s opinion is a good way to gain an understanding of the current value of your home and help you decide if it’s the right time to sell.